qwibbler/covidata/README.md

 - Find the country whose stats you are interested in.
 - Discover all of the country's current stats, as well as their stats by population.
+- To change the date of the data, click the 'edit pencil' in the top right corner, or double click the date.

 ### Run tests